St. James Surgery Center

 After all of your consent forms have been signed, you will be given several sets of eye drops.
 When your pupils have dilated sufficiently, you will be brought into our Surgical Preparation Area.

-Our staff of highly trained nurses will bring you into the pre-operative area.
+Our staff of highly trained nursing staff will bring you into the pre-operative area.
 Here, you will be comfortably seated while your blood pressure, pulse, and temperature are checked.
 The nurses will verify medical information contained within your surgical chart, and you may receive additional eye drops.

 While comfortably waiting, you may see smiling patients returning from the operating room or having a snack before they leave.